 I have listened to a lot of elderly “bad” boys and girls as they spoke, bitterly, about how people used to line up to be with them when they had money, were young and good looking, or were famous.
 Some of them are able to recognise they would still have love if they hadn’t treated it so badly.
 Others just resent the fact they can’t get away with behaving badly any more.
 Far too many of them are simply unable to see they drove people away from them with their behaviour.

-There are three basic things that attract other people to us – appearance, social position and our own personal qualities.
+There are three basic things that attract other people to us – looks, social position and personal qualities.
 In the game of love you will find there is a subconscious bartering system going on.
-People trade themselves for what they think they are worth on the social desirability scale.
+People trade themselves for what they think they are worth on the romance market.
 This is why, as we have all seen, an ugly old rich or famous person can have a young and gorgeous partner – one is trading looks for the others fame or money.

 We have all, however, seen desirable looking people who have hooked up with someone who seems to have nothing going for them and wondered why.
 John and Yoko Ono are a classic example of that.
 He had looks, fame and money and she seemed to have none of the traditional qualities a woman usually has to have to get such a partner.
 It is the most famous example I can think of where someone has managed to attract, and hang on to, an extremely desirable partner using personal qualities alone.

 We all know at least one couple whose partnership makes no sense at all.
 One is a very desirable person and the other is positively repulsive one way or another.

 Abusive relationships are a classic example of this.
 A gorgeous person is hooked up with someone who not only has no looks, money, or fame but they have a cruel, abusive, even vicious personality and make life hell for their partner.